-Here are a few statements from leaders in the past few weeks.
+Here are a few statements from leaders:

 • I know we already committed, but I’m not sure this is the right time to build.